Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 Re: (Score:3)

-Glib does not equal wrong (Score:2)
+Glib does not equal wrong (Score:5, Insightful)

 You know, I find that argument, that if you're not paying that somehow we can't care about you, to be extremely glib.